USS Hanson: Korean War

 Hanson's second deployment to Korea, from September 1951 to May 1952, took her along Korea's east coast as a unit of the fleet bombarding strategic shore targets in support of ground troops.
 Hanson aided the rescue of the soldiers and marines of the Chosin Reservoir, referred to as the "Frozen Chosin".
 As part of a unit detached from Task Force 77, two destroyers — Ernest G. Small and Hanson — cruiser Helena and battleship Missouri, were sent on a gun strike in Hŭngnam harbor.
-Hanson, along with the Helena, received instructions to blow up railroad movements along the Korean coast.
+Hanson, along with the Helena, received instructions to destroy railroad movements along the Korean coast.
 Helena would bombard one end of a railroad tunnel as the train entered it and Hanson would bombard the other end once the train was within the tunnel.
 Immediately afterward North Korean work crews would descend upon the railroad tracks and tunnels to repair the damage.
 Hanson would then call in carrier planes armed with napalm to bomb the work crews.
 At another time, Earnest G. Small and Missouri stayed a few miles off shore.
 Helena and Hanson were firing at targets close to the harbor, taking instructions from spotters on shore.
 As evening approached Hanson's gyro was failing which meant Hanson could not fire on targets accurately.
 Earnest G. Small was ordered to take over Hanson's close in position and Hanson move out to the position of Missouri.
 Earnest G. Small steamed toward Hanson's former position and less than 5 minutes at 18:01 hours 7 October 1951, Earnest G. Small struck a mine and lost 1/3 of their ship, with the entire bow blown off.
 Nine men were killed and 51 wounded.
 The ship had to retire to Sasebo by sailing astern to make repairs for return to the States.
 Hanson continued her practice of sinking minelayers disguised as fishing vessels.
 Hanson sank at least one such boat.
 On 22 October 1951, an AD-4W Navy aircraft of Composite Squadron VC-11 took a night landing wave off on the Antietam; the aircraft lost power and crashed into the sea.
 Hanson rescued the three crew members.
 In December she also participated in the important Formosa Patrol and visited Hong Kong for leave.
 On the way to Hong Kong, Hanson encountered a huge typhoon, with 30-foot waves crashing in a north–south direction.
 The sonar team aboard Hanson also located a submerged vessel in the shallow portion of the Formosa Straits.
 Its location was reported to 7th Fleet command.
 Hanson was told that this was the WWII sub Tang which was sunk by its own torpedo.
 With her leave in Hong Kong complete, she returned to Korea.
 Hanson would use her radar and ECM gear to help US Army rangers in their attempts to carry out operations behind enemy lines and give them naval gunfire support.
 On 25 December 1951, Hanson was back in Sasebo, Japan, for two days.
 On 27 December 1951, Hanson became part of Task Element 95.11, relieving the Porterfield.
 The Task Element was made up of many British Commonwealth ships, including Athabaskan (R79) and Charity (R29), as well as the U.S. escort carrier Badoeng Strait.
 Operating in the Wonsan area on April 10, TF-77 carried out a coordinated strike using the guns of Saint Paul and Hanson.